ashishpatel1992/Dell-Inspiron-3521-Hackintosh-OpenCore/README.md

-# Dell Inspiron 3521 Hackintosh OpenCore
+# Dell Inspiron 3521 Hackintosh OpenCore build for 10.15.6 macOS Catalina

-Dell Inspiron 3521 Hackintosh OpenCore Guide
+Dell Inspiron 3521 Hackintosh built using OpenCore build for 10.15.6 macOS Catalina.
+Please dont forget to ⭐ this repository.
+I will keep fixing more bugs in future if more users are interested in this Hackintosh

 ## Installation Guide Followed